Knives Out is a brilliantly fun whodunnit that’ll keep you entertained from the opening shot all the way to end.

 Score: 5 / 5

-From the minute that I read the announcement of writer/director Rian Johnson’s next film I was sold.
-A whoduunit murder mystery by Johnson?
-Count me in, then the cast was announced and I wasn’t just sold, I wished I could teleport in time and watch it right then.
-Sadly, time travel or speeding up time was out of my budget so instead I went about waiting.
-Well Knives Out is finally here and it’s one of the best movies of the year, easily.
+From the minute that I read the announcement of writer/director Rian Johnson’s next film, I was sold.
+A whodunnit murder mystery by Johnson?
+Count me in, then the cast was announced, and I wasn’t just sold, I wished I could teleport in time and watch it right then.
+Sadly, time travel or speeding up time was out of my budget, so instead, I went about waiting.
+Well, Knives Out is finally here, and it’s one of the best movies of the year, easily.

-The cast and it’s chemistry is top notch but it’s also how the story is told.
-Each family member giving their own narrative of the events, while Blanc and the viewers must piece together what really happened.
-There are twists and turns and at a specific point the story shifts in a way that makes you think this isn’t a whodunnit anymore it’s just a pure on thriller.
-I could say so much more about the story but I don’t want to spoil a single moment.
+The cast and its chemistry are top-notch, but it’s also how the story is told.
+Each family member gives their own narrative of the events, while Blanc and the viewers must piece together what really happened.
+There are twists and turns, and at a specific point, the story shifts in a way that makes you think this isn’t a whodunnit anymore.
+It’s just a pure thriller.
+I could say so much more about the story, but I don’t want to spoil a single moment.